-Purpose and scope

-The purpose of this policy is to:
+Purpose and scope of this policy statement

-- protect from harm children, young people and adults at risk engaged in Quaker activities, - provide staff and volunteers, as well as children, young people and their families, with the overarching principles that guide our approach to the protection of children and adults at risk in our Quaker communities.

-It applies to anyone working on behalf of Quakers, including senior managers and the board of trustees, paid staff, volunteers, sessional workers, agency staff, those receiving grant funding, groups that use space in BYM premises and students.
-Quaker area meetings have their own safeguarding policies and procedures.
+- To protect from harm children, young people and adults at risk engaged in Quaker activities. - To provide staff and volunteers, as well as children, young people and their families, with the overarching principles that guide our approach to the protection of children and adults at risk in our Quaker communities. - This policy applies to anyone working on behalf of Quakers, including senior managers and the board of trustees, paid staff, volunteers, sessional workers, agency staff, those receiving grant funding, groups that use space in Britain Yearly Meeting (BYM) premises and students.
+Quaker Area Meetings have their own safeguarding policies and procedures.